 In the Netherlands there are more than 1,100 new CP patients each year.
 CP is often a debilitating disorder due to heavy chronic pain.
 Eventually a large number of patients (40 - 75%) will require surgery.
 In the group that suffers serious long term pain as a result of CP 80% of the patients experience pain relief after surgery, even years later.

 The Netherlands excels in the field of interuniversity clinical research on the pancreas.
 There are two nationally established clinical research groups, the Dutch Pancreatic Cancer Group (DPCG) and the Pancreatitis Werkgroep Nederland (PWN).
-Both groups form a strong national multidisciplinary partnership in the field of pancreas tumours and pancreatitis and maintain a close relationship with the patient society, the Alvleeskliervereniging.
-The Pancreatic cancer and pancreatitis Pearl is a joint initiative of both these research groups that share many similarities.
+Both groups form a strong national multidisciplinary partnership in the field of pancreas tumours and pancreatitis and maintain a close relationship with the patient society Living With Hope Foundation (LWHF) for Pancreas Cancer and the Alvleeskliervereniging for Pancreatitis.

 The goal of the Pearl is to collect pancreatic tissue and blood by each elective pancreas operation in the eight UMC’s (regardless of the indication) for the purpose of scientific research on the pancreas, periampullary tumours and chronic pancreatitis.

 For the DPCG is the development of personalized cancer care the principle motivation for collaborating in the Pancreatic cancer and pancreatitis Pearl.
 The PWN aims to predict the course of CP and the timing of intervention with the help of clinical, radiological and morphological data and genetic profiling.